killahdon/wakanda-studio/installation.md

 <img src="img/hw-template-selection.png"/>

+The structure of your future projects depends of the template you choose.
+You'll always have the same back end strcture, but you can choose to have a web front-end (or not) and/or a mobile front-end.
-There, you can name your app (without spaces) and select the ionic2 blank template.
+There, you can name your app (without spaces) and select the Ionic2 blank template.

-Now, in your **HelloWorld** project, you can find the basic ionic2 file structure :
+Now, in your **HelloWorld** project, you can find the basic Ionic2 file structure :

 <img src="img/hw-file-structure.png"/>

 You have 3 folders at the root of your project:

 - Database , in which you’ll find your data model(s) and data
-- Mobile, where you’ll find all your front end files
+- Mobile, where you’ll find all your front-end files
 - Backend, where you’ll find the settings and permissions on your app and your business logic

 For our “Hello world” we’re going to work first in the mobile folder.